joe-dev-public/fac-application-website/README.md

 - https://learn.foundersandcoders.com/course/application/feature/
 - https://learn.foundersandcoders.com/course/application/debugging/

-(as accessed during November and December 2021) as part of an application to Founders and Coders Jan 2022 cohort.

-Written using Visual Studio Code.
+## Is the website currently published anywhere?

+Yes, it's viewable on [GitHub Pages](https://joe-dev-public.github.io/fac-application-website/).

+## How was it tested?

-Tested mostly in Firefox and a bit in Chrome on Windows 10.
-Also tested a bit in Chrome and Firefox on Android.
+Mostly in Firefox and a bit in Chrome on Windows 10.
+Also a bit in Chrome and Firefox on Android 12.

-A bunch of the code could do with cleaning up.
-There's various bits that weren't finished or polished properly.
-See comments in the code for some (incomplete!) todos.
+## Is it completely finished?

+That depends!

-As of first creating this README, the code for the site itself hasn't been modified since it was committed for the application deadline.
+As of first creating this README, the code for the site hasn't been modified since it was committed for the application deadline.

+It could do with cleaning up.
+Various bits weren't finished or polished properly.
+Comments in the code contain some (incomplete!) todos.